What is UD UBC

 - To generate the motivation to succeed.

-These are accomplished through required classes, enrichment seminars, study sessions and advanced classes, all design to simulate a college experience.
+These are accomplished through required classes, enrichment seminars, study sessions and advanced classes, all designed to simulate a college experience.
 All classroom learning is characterized by a relaxed and supportive atmosphere.

 - Required Classes